JenaLRW/TheBrickVault/README.md

 OR

 - Manually add the API key to SearchLegoSetsAsync and FetchPartsForSetsAsync methods in the RebrickableService.cs file.
-Replace the placeholder {_apiKey} with the actual API key._}
+Replace the placeholder '{_apiKey}' with the actual API key.